About

 BC Vineyard scene

-It is great to be living in the Okanagan Valley, close to so many first-class wineries and enthusiastic winemakers.
+We love living in the Okanagan Valley, close to so many first-class wineries and enthusiastic winemakers.
 Before starting the BC Wine Trends blog in 2015, we had the opportunity to visit wineries on three continents.

 Australia